-The Call for Proposals for demonstrations and lightning talks is open through December 31, 2019.
+Proposals for demonstrations and lightning talks are open through December 31, 2019.

 Authors submitting proposals by September 30, 2019, are notified if their paper has been accepted and the draft program is announced by December 1, 2019, when registration opens.
 Authors proposing demonstrations and lightning talks are notified by February 1, 2020, if their proposal has been accepted.
 We endeavor to contact and give feedback to authors whose proposals have not been accepted as well, but due to the volume of proposals received, we cannot guarantee we’ll be able to do this in all cases.

 The MW20 program is built from the ground up, based on your suggestions for sessions, papers and presentations.
 MW conferences do not have pre-determined themes, and we welcome proposals on any topic related to innovation in galleries, libraries, archives and museums (GLAMs), applying technology or transformative practices through any means or platform.
 The program is selected by an international committee of cultural heritage professionals, and reflects the issues and ideas of greatest interest and urgency in the field each year.

 You can find the entire archive of past MW papers since the conference’s founding in 1997 freely available online.

 - Contribute to MWX, MW’s exhibition initiative: propose art, exhibits and interactive experiences as well as written papers and presentations offering artists’ perspectives on creating experiences in museums and cultural encounters.
 Full papers (required, up to 5,000 words) will be peer-reviewed and considered for publication in the digital and printed proceedings of the conference.
 Sept 30 is the deadline for formal papers and sessions; Dec 31 for demonstrations of digital experiences emerging from or inspiring contemporary art practice.